eyldlv/clozy/README.md

+# clozy v.0.0.1
-# clozy - a script for creating fill-in-the-blank (aka cloze) exercises
+a script for creating fill-in-the-blank (aka cloze) exercises

 ## Introduction
-Inspired by our seminar, I got the idea to create a tool that would help me, as well as perhaps other German teachers, to create cloze exercises for students in my course.
+Inspired by the seminar "Intermediate Methods and Programming in Digital Linguistics", I got the idea to create a tool that would help me, as well as perhaps other German teachers, to create cloze exercises for students in my course.
 The tool uses the SpaCy library for part-of-speech recognition, required for two of the three main functions of the tool.

 The output contains the cloze exercise with enumerated blanks, the removed words in randomized order (_Schüttelbox_) and the solution.